MrTidbury/WebApi/readme.md

 ##### /recipe/:id

 Accepts an ID as a query in the form of /recipe/id and returns more indepth responce, including ingredients and steps to cook.
 This is the information that will be stored in the SQL server when the user marks this recipie as a favorite

+##### /adduser

+POST to this address to add a user to the system. email and password are send via basic auth and the name is sent as a header.
+The system checks if the user is already in the system using the email; and only adds the user if it has not been found